reuk/wayverb/docs/work_log/work_log.md

     * material config
         * show in model - button on materialproperty

-* decouple waveguide steps and frame renderer

 * call from the commandline

 * raytracer
     * improve ray path visualisation (animate?)
     * sort out performance

-* undo/redo

-* update display to show config changes

-* use custom materials in simulation
+* use custom config in simulation

 * save/load presets from file